Doin' It Right

-"Doin' It Right" is a song written and performed by French electronic music duo Daft Punk and American musician Panda Bear of the band Animal Collective.
-It is a track on Daft Punk's fourth studio album Random Access Memories (2013), and was the last to be recorded for the album.
-The song was distributed to American alternative radio stations on 3 September 2013 as the third single from Random Access Memories.
-Prior to this, it appeared on record charts in France, the United States and the United Kingdom due to digital downloads of the album.
-"Doin' It Right" received a positive critical reception, with some reviewers opining it as the group's best work out of the entire LP.
+"Doin' It Right" is a song by the French electronic music duo Daft Punk featuring the American musician Panda Bear of the band Animal Collective.
+It is a track on Daft Punk's fourth album Random Access Memories (2013), and was the last to be recorded for the album.
+The song was distributed to American alternative radio stations on 3 September 2013 as the album's third single.
+Prior to this, the song appeared on record charts in France, the United States and the United Kingdom due to digital downloads of the album.
+"Doin' It Right" received a positive critical reception, with some reviewers calling it the album's best song.

 Background

 "Doin' It Right" features vocals by Animal Collective's Panda Bear.

 "Doin' It Right" was the last song to be recorded for Random Access Memories.
 Noah Lennox, better known by his stage name Panda Bear, had first heard of Daft Punk through the music video of the song "Around the World", which introduced him to many aspects of electronic dance music.
 He later asked the duo to remix an Animal Collective song, which they declined.
 A request to remix a solo Panda Bear track was also refused by Daft Punk as they no longer had interest in doing "that kind of thing".
 The duo however would keep Panda Bear in mind for a collaboration, and invited him to the Random Access Memories sessions in Paris a year and a half later.

 Lennox's contribution was recorded within a three-day window, which went against his usual approach of gestating an idea over a long period.
 He recalled that after the microphones in the studio were prepared and tested for his voice, he was instructed to simply "do something good".
 He initially tried several ideas, none of which resonated with the group in the studio.
 The idea that became "Doin' It Right" came about very late in the sessions on a whim, to which Daft Punk reacted positively.
 Lennox remarked that his intention was to make a song that was neither Panda Bear nor Daft Punk, but to "hit a target that was perfectly in the middle of us.
 I definitely felt like I was out of my comfort zone, but that's ultimately what the whole song is about."